2023 Most Popular Nursing Bachelor's Degree Schools in Indiana

 While working on their Bachelor's Degree, nursing majors at IWU accumulate an average of around $33,086 in student debt.
 This translates to an average monthly loan payment of $344, based on a 10-year repayment plan.

-Full Nursing at Indiana Wesleyan University - National & Global Report
+Read full report on Nursing at Indiana Wesleyan University - National & Global

-Out of the 29 schools in Indiana that were part of this year’s ranking, Purdue University Global landed the # 4 spot on the list.
-Located in the city of Indianapolis, Purdue University Global is a public school with a very large student population.
+A rank of #4 on this year’s list means Purdue University Global is a great place for nursing students working on their bachelor’s degree.
+Located in the city of Indianapolis, Purdue University Global is a public college with a very large student population.

 Of the 403 students majoring in nursing at Purdue University Global, 10% are male and 90% are female.